The Story of Grove Park Renewal

 Justin is passionate about all facets of community development.
 With a strong background in urban planning, administration, non-profit leadership, and a love for people, Justin's desire through Grove Park Renewal is to think strategically and practically about neighborhood development.

 KaToya loves people and loves to see people empowered to explore, adventure, and think outside of limitation.
 Originally from Dallas, KaToya has fallen in love with Atlanta since moving here with her family in 2009.
-KaToya is a former elementary educator and has a strong background in property management and customer service.
+KaToya is a former elementary educator with an extensive background in customer service as well as 8 years of experience in property management.
 She is also a Certified Group Fitness Instructor who desires to create a safe environment for people of all fitness levels and abilities to lead happier, healthier lives.